 Of course, there is the ability to share diabetes data through the app with your healthcare professional or anyone else you might want to share it with.
 The app also gives you a prompt during a critical Low to alert an emergency contact, helping to assure that you can get assistance if needed.

-The meter itself is going for a suggested retail cost of $19.99, while the strips are supposedly priced at 83 cents per strip, or $41.55 for a 50-count box (though most found in retail pharmacies run just over $1 per strip).
+The meter itself goes for a suggested retail cost of $19.99, while the strips are currently priced at $41.55 for a 50-count box (roughly 83 cents per strip).

-Still, I think it's a great addition for those who might want and need an aesthetic, accurate little meter with some strong data-tracking tools.
+This meter can be a great choice for those who might want an aesthetic, accurate little meter with some strong data-tracking tools.